aloktripathi-lilly/onboarding-alok-ops/README.md

-# Onboarding Process for New Users Operations
+Onboarding Process for New User Operations

 **Overview:**
 This document outlines the steps to create your first application as part of the onboarding process.